-Written by faculty members of NEU’s School of Consciousness & Spirituality
+Researched, compiled and written by volunteer faculty and staff of NEU’s School of Consciousness & Spirituality

 Conscious Practices for a New You

 Some practitioners new to the heroic journey of self-realization may wonder whether their various practices – such as Deep Conscious Breathing, Self-Talk, Contemplation, Meditation, etc. – can really make a profound difference in their lives.

 What we suggest is to “fake it till you make it” … i.e., until changes manifest.
 Life is about pre-tending – tending things before they happen, and your physical body doesn’t actually know the difference between fact and fantasy.
 So, focus on what you envision, feel what you “know” to “be” true in the future – even if it’s still only “now”.

 All we have is the now.